Staff Assistant Surgeon Robert Lawson

 27 Oct 1846 Staff Surgeon of the 1st Class.

 1847–52 On duty at Sierra Leone.

 1853–54 On duty in Gambia.
 Was present at the storming and destruction of the native Mandingo Town Sabagee, Gambia on 1 June 1853.

 8 Dec 1854 Promoted Deputy Inspector General of Hospitals.

-PMO Balaclava.
-Censured by Lord Raglan for allegedly providing insufficient medical aid and comforts for over 200 sick and wounded on the transport vessel Avon which sailed for Scutari on 4 Dec 1854.
+8 Nov 1854–15 Jan 55 Served in the Crimea.
+Was PMO at Balaclava.
+Censured by Lord Raglan for allegedly providing insufficient medical aid and comforts for over 200 sick and wounded on the transport vessel Avon which sailed for Scutari on 4 December 1854.
 Was consequently relieved of his duties by Inspector General Hall, but was later reappointed to a senior clinical post at Scutari.

 Awarded the Imperial Order of the Medjidie (4th Class) by the Sultan for his distinguished services before the enemy during the war against Russia.

 1856–60 Served in Jamaica.
 In 1859, published Observations on the outbreak of yellow fever among the troops at Newcastle, Jamaica in 1856.